PierrickCh/TextureAutoEncoder/README.md

-## Code

 ### Installation

+The 'Macro500' dataset provided by the authors of [Towards Universal Texture Synthesis by Combining Spatial Noise Injection with Texton Broacasting in StyleGAN-2](https://github.com/JueLin/textureSynthesis-stylegan2-pytorch) can be downloaded [here](https://drive.google.com/file/d/15tM8vlc-ZnYVQpyjf63QyQQ9inqtijmt/view?usp=sharing).

 These commands will create a conda environment called TextureAE with the required dependencies, then place you in it :
 ```
 conda env create -f requirements.yml
 conda activate TextureAE
 ```

-Download and unzip the weights for the VGG19 network from Gatys et. al. by running:
+Download and unzip the weights for the VGG19 network from [Gatys et. al.](https://arxiv.org/abs/1505.07376) by running, the following command:

 ```
 bash get_vgg_weights.sh
 ```

+Alternatively you can download them directly from [here](httx ps://drive.google.com/file/d/1tdfMcwSogBfAkMcLVJd9z_frsEg8fxAB/view?usp=sharing) and unzip in the main directory.

 ###  Train